 Musk’s plans for a giant 42-engine rocket leave little doubt that we will one day have the technology to send humans to the Red Planet.

 Artistic renderings of space colonies depict plexiglass domes full of green plants and grow lights.
+But even if we develop the technology to build pressurised hamster balls, it needs to be recreated on Mars.

 The average temperature on Mars is –26.6°C. Even during the warmest part of the year, temperatures reach a high of 20° near the equator and still fall to –37.7°C at night.
 Without the dense atmosphere of Earth, temperatures can fluctuate dramatically, causing powerful dust storms that shroud the entire planet.